ratwolfzero/hopalong_python/README.md

 Pixel-based density approximation presents a promising alternative to histogram-based density estimation, each offering distinct advantages:

 - Qualitative: The pixel-based approach is well suited for visual exploration and supports fast algorithms that efficiently handle large numbers of iterations.
 See [Two-Pass Approach](#two-pass-approach)
-- Quantitative Analysis: The histogram-based approach excels in statistical and numerical analysis, providing an accurate estimation of normalized density distribution within continuous space.
+- Quantitative Analysis: The histogram-based approach excels in statistical and numerical analysis and provides a density matrix with an accurate estimate of the normalized density distribution within a continuous space.

 Remarks

 - The pixel-based density matrix uses raw hit counts, while the histogram-based density matrix represents normalized density values.
 Both are scaled by Matplotlib's Colormap to fit within its color space.
 Explicitly normalizing both matrices to [0, 1] before plotting yields identical visual results.